The lowdown (in their own words...)

 What you'll do:Trainees gain experience, skills and knowledge from across the firm in four six-month seats.
 These include both contentious and non-contentious work.
 Because of the relatively few training contracts offered, trainees can be exposed to high-quality work with early responsibility.
 Trainees are supported with a training and development programme and extensive internal training, in addition to the professional skills course.
 Trainee performance is monitored closely and trainees can expect to receive regular feedback in addition to mid- and end-of-seat appraisals.

-Perks: 25 days’ holiday, health screening, life assurance, dental insurance, group income protection, private medical insurance, travel insurance, critical illness cover, gym membership, season ticket loan, group pension scheme, yoga classes, child care vouchers, cycle scheme, in-house doctor, bonus scheme and give-as-you-earn schemes.
+Perks: While on the training contract there are core benefits including: 25 days' holiday, income protection and life assurance.
+Other optional benefits include: health screening, dental insurance, private medical insurance, travel insurance, critical illness cover, gym membership, season ticket loan, group pension scheme, yoga classes, childcare vouchers, cycle scheme, in-house doctor, bonus scheme and give-as-you-earn schemes.

 Facts and figures